harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 ![](./static/runtime-inputs-06.png)

-### Using allowed and default values in runtime inputs
+### Using allowed values and default values in runtime inputs

 You can set allowed values and a default value for a runtime input.
 The default value should be present in the list of allowed values.
 For runtime inputs defined for pipelines, stages, and shell script variables, multiple selections are allowed.